Exponential decay for Constrained-degree percolation

-for all $\rho$ with $\rho_0=0$.
-We will prove sharpness of the phase transition for the intermediate model with an application of the OSSS inequality for boolean functions and a suitable randomized algorithm.
+Based on the ideas developed in \cite{DRT}, we will prove sharpness of the phase transition for the intermediate model with an application of the OSSS inequality for boolean functions and a suitable randomized algorithm.

-\begin{remark} The fact that the intermediate model phase transition is sharp also gives us the existence of some constant $\eta>\frac{1}{2}$ such that the radius of the open cluster of the origin decays exponentially fast for all $t\in(0,\eta)$. \end{remark}

 Let us introduce further notation.
 Assume $I$ is a countable set, and let $(\Omega^I,\pi^{\otimes I})$ be a product probability space with elements denoted by $\omega=(\omega_i)_{i\in I}$.
 Consider a boolean function $f:\Omega^I\rightarrow \{0,1\}$.
 An algorithm $\mathbf{T}$ determining $f$ takes a configuration $\omega$ as an input, and reveals the value of $\omega$ in different coordinates, one by one.
 At each step, the next coordinate to be revealed depends on the values of $\omega$ revealed so far.
 This process keeps going until the value of $f$ is the same no matter the values of $\omega$ on the remaining coordinates.
-For a formal description of a ramdomized algorithm we refer the reader to \cite{OSSS}.
+For a formal description of a randomized algorithm we refer the reader to \cite{OSSS}.